mmmovania/DS2-Spring-2026-L4/README.md

 - Code shared here is for **practice and learning**
 - Students should **not copy blindly**
 - Understanding the logic is more important than memorization

+## Practice 1 - Sorting algorithms: Bubble sort, Insertion sort and Quick sort
+The repository contains a folder sorts_cpp_algorithms containing empty bubble sort, insertion sort and quick sort functions.
+Your task is to implement these algorithms in their respective src files.